Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Top venues: D-Edge (electronic), Canto da Ema (forro dancing, $20 BRL cover), Love Story (various genres).

-What should I NOT do?
+What should you NOT do?

 SP rewards effort.
-Learn the rhythm, learn a few Portuguese words, and use the Metro + Uber combo.
+Learn the rhythm, learn a few Portuguese words, and lean on the Metro + Uber combo.
 For a local's perspective, read our 18-year resident's insider guide.
 And if coffee is your thing, don't miss our specialty cafe and bean trail.
 Pair SP with Lima for a South American food tour across two continents of flavor.